 Wildlife and walking holidays in Murcia

-In Murcia, vineyards cover open fields in the north east of the region.
-In the north west are mountains and between a plateau which is cut through by the Segura river.
+In Murcia, vineyards cover many of the open fields in the north east of the region.
+In the north west there are mountains and a plateau which is cut by the Segura river.

-The Segura is used to irrigate such crops as rice, citrus and peaches.
-The irrigation canals date back to Moorish times and are some of the best preserved in Spain.
+The Segura is used to irrigate crops such as rice, citrus and peaches and the irrigation canals here date back to Moorish times.
+They are some of the best preserved in Spain.

 Murcia is naturally a drier zone given its geographical position and this old water network allows a greater range of crops to be grown even to this day.